nickarms/100-days-of-code/r1-log.md

 ### R1D65
 Made solid progress on the quote generator with the getJSON method which I didn't know existed before.
 I would not have been able to make any sense of how to use JQuery to modify different elements on my page without all the tutorial work I did on W3C, though, so this was no wasted effort.
 Having fun again and can't wait to code tomorrow! https://twitter.com/sirnixalot/status/974893363873792000

+### R1D66
+Crazily long day today with skiing and mom's award thing + dinner.
+Still managed to make some progress with the quote generator using JQuery $.each loops but still not confident I quite have the hang of it.
+Will continue chipping away tomorrow. https://twitter.com/sirnixalot/status/975268359032881152